Siciliah/ReforgedKitPvP/README.md

+## PS: Plugin Abandoned forever

 ## ABOUT

-REFORGEDKITPVP THE BEST KITPVP PLUGIN
+REFORGEDKITPVP THE BEST KITPVP PLUGIN (Abandoned forever)

 ReforgedKitPvP is a new generation kitpvp plugin for Spigot/Paper servers it is constantly updated, supports all 1.8.x versions.